tigr0w/Idov31_idov31.github.io/_posts/2022-07-14-lord-of-the-ring0-p1.md

 From a red team perspective, I think that there are several things that a kernel driver can give that user mode can't.

 * Being an efficient backdoor with extremely evasive persistency.
-* Do highly privileged operations without the dependency of LPE exploit or privileged user.
+* Do highly privileged operations without the dependency of LPE exploit or privileged users.
 * Easily evade AV / EDR hooks.
 * Be able to hide your implant without suspicious user-mode hooks.